1aggarcia/MeUni/README.md

 - Clone this repo and run `flutter pub get` within this repository directory
 - Set Flutter SDK Path and Dart SDK Path in IDE Language Settings
 - Create a configuration that points to `MeUni/mobile/lib/main.dart` to run application
 - Create an emulator to run application on.
-We recommend Pixel 2 API 29.
+We recommend Pixel 2 API 29
-- Run Application (which can be done via the play button), or via the command `flutter run` within this repository directory
+- Run the mobile application (which can be done via the play button), or via the command `flutter run` within the `MeUni/mobile` directory
+- Run the server application via the command `flutter run` within the `MeUni/api` directory
-- Application testing can be done via the command `flutter test` which is to be run within this repository directory
+- Application testing can be done via the command `flutter test` which is to be run either within the `MeUni/mobile` or `MeUni/api` directories to run the corresponding mobile or api tests